kevr/arch-valheim/README.md

 # ArchValheim

-A modpack for Arch Valheim players
+A minimal modpack for Arch Valheim players

 To request more mods, ask kevr in IRC.